-In its Professional Development series, the Graduate Training Office offers an annual course on Responsible Conduct of Research (RCR) (PDF), as well as workshops on resume/CV building, applying for jobs, interview skills, lab, personnel management, etc. Certification and/or course credit is available for completing the RCR curriculum.
+In its Professional Development series, the Graduate Training Office offers an annual course on Responsible Conduct of Research (RCR) (PDF), as well as workshops on resume/CV building, applying for jobs, interview skills, lab, personnel management, etc. Students can obtain credit for attending the RCR series by enrolling in Clinical and Translational Sciences 595C in Fall or Spring semesters.
+Certification is available for completing the RCR curriculum, which can be used to support extramural funding applications.
 The Graduate Training Office can assist students in finding committees, societies or organizations that pertain to their field of study.
-The office also offers annual competition for Graduate Student Travel Awards to help them attend scientific conferences to present their research results.
+The Graduate Training Office also offers annual competitions for Graduate Student Travel Awards to help them attend scientific conferences to present their research results.

 All College of Medicine – Phoenix graduate students are welcome to utilize the resources and participate in workshops offered by the University of Arizona Graduate Center.
 For more information, please check the Graduate Center's Calendar of Activities, or sign up for their mailing list.